pmm1/islandis-login/README.md

 ##### Optional params

+There are two optional constructor parameters: `certificatePath`: String & `verifyDates`: Boolean.
+Refer to the example below to

 There is one public function provided => **`.verify()`**.
 Pass the token you receive from Island.is into this function and the library will make the magic happen.

 **IslandIsLogin** validates the signature according to the [technical specifications](https://island.is/innskraningarthjonusta/taeknilegar-upplysingar-taeknimenn) provided by the Ísland.is IAS.